Journal Browser

 Special Issue Information

 Microplastics (MPs) have emerged as a critical contaminant at the nexus of global water security, food safety, and planetary health.
-Web of Science Core Collection data reveal about 200%+ surge in publications on "microplastics AND agriculture," signaling intensified global research focus on MPs within food production systems.
-This scientific momentum converges with urgent policy imperatives: the WHO 2025 Framework for Microplastic Risk Assessment mandates quantification of dietary exposure via crops and standardized monitoring in agricultural water matrices; the EU Microplastics Strategy 2030 prioritizes blocking MPs entry into food production systems; and the FAO 2024 Report on Food Safety designates MPs for integrated field-to-fork surveillance under Codex Alimentarius guidance.
-Critical gaps persist—fragmented studies overlooking the hydrological continuum from irrigation water to edible tissues, methodological inconsistencies, and absent frameworks for translating MP concentrations to human health thresholds.
+Data from the Web of Science Core Collection reveal a more than 200% increase in publications on “microplastics AND agriculture,” highlighting the rapidly growing research focus on MPs within food production systems.
+This expansion of scientific attention aligns with pressing policy priorities: the WHO’s forthcoming framework on microplastic risk assessment emphasizes the need to quantify dietary exposure through crops and to standardize monitoring in agricultural water matrices; the EU Microplastics Strategy 2030 prioritizes preventing MPs from entering food production systems; and the FAO’s 2024 report on food safety identifies MPs as a key concern requiring integrated field-to-fork surveillance under Codex Alimentarius guidance.

 1. Environmental Fate in Water Systems